 The challenge of expensive living

-As an island, the vast majority of consumer goods and foodstuffs are imported from Europe and mainland France.
-In addition to the initial price, there are transport costs and entry taxes.
-Rents are among the highest in France, cars cost 30% more and food between 0 and 100% more, depending on the product.
+As an island, 80% of the products we consume are imported.
+So, in addition to the initial price, there are transport costs and entry taxes.
+Rents are among the highest in France, cars 30% more expensive and food 37% more expensive on average than in mainland France.
 The low-cost sector remains underdeveloped, whether in telephony, the Internet, air travel or discount supermarkets.
 To compensate, tax rates are slightly lower than in mainland France, but salaries are not, except for those of civil servants.
-The result is major social disparities and tensions that are expressed during social movements, as in 2009 or in 2018 during the long and violent Yellow Vests crisis.
-In response, the prefect can block the price of certain foods to prevent disproportionate surges in times of crisis, and a list of typical consumer products with negotiated prices is regularly drawn up, but this seems to be very little.
-In 2020, the Covid-19 crisis and confinement once again revealed the island's dependence on products from mainland France.
-The trend is therefore towards the development of short circuits and local consumption, as the island is blessed with fertile soil.
+The result is major social disparities and tensions that are expressed during social movements such as in 2009 or 2018 with the yellow vest crisis, and more recently in 2024, when Reunion suffered a record inflation rate (+3.1%).
+Against this backdrop, and particularly since 2020 and the Covid-19 crisis, the trend has been towards the development of short circuits, local production and consumption, as the island is blessed with fertile soil.

 The issue of unemployment

 The Covid-19 crisis hit Reunion's economy hard, with a sharp drop in tourism in particular.
 Financial aid schemes were deployed to support companies in difficulty and prevent the local economy from collapsing.
 Training and retraining programs were also set up to combat unemployment and help jobseekers back into the workforce.
-Against all odds, and thanks to these stimulus measures, while the unemployment rate in 2018 stood at 24%, Reunion will see a significant rise in employment in 2021, the highest in ten years, thanks in particular to the development of micro-businesses and apprenticeships, encouraging work-study jobs.
-The unemployment rate will then fall to 18% of the working population.
+Against all odds, and thanks to these stimulus measures, while the unemployment rate in 2018 stood at 24%, Réunion will see a significant rise in employment in 2021, the highest in ten years, thanks in particular to the development of micro-businesses and apprenticeships, encouraging work-study jobs.
+The unemployment rate will then fall to 18% of the working population, stabilizing at 19% in 2023.
 A historically low level.
-Whereas almost 45.9% of young people in Reunion were affected by unemployment in 2020, this figure has fallen to 34% in 2021.
+While almost 45.9% of young people in Reunion (15-29 year-olds neither in employment, education or training) were affected by unemployment in 2020, this figure fell to 24% in 2023.

 Growing ecological awareness